-Who is Trump?
+Who Is Trump?

 Donald John Trump was born on June 14, 1946.
 His father was Fred Trump and his mother was Mary Anne.
 Before he entered politics he was a businessman and TV personality.
 Trump married three times with his first two marriages ending in divorce.
 He also has five children.
 He is said to have not smoked or taken any drugs.
 He also does not drink alcohol.
 This is largely due to the fact that his older brother suffered from alcoholism and died in 1981.
-He was a wealthy person who appeared on the Forbes 400 list of wealthy individuals in 1982.
-When Trump announced his candidacy for the presidency on June 16, 2015, he is said to have had a net worth of $8,737,540,000.
+Trump is a wealthy person who appeared on the Forbes 400 list of wealthy individuals in 1982.
+When Trump announced his candidacy for the presidency on June 16, 2015, he claimed to have had a net worth of $8,737,540,000.

 Trump was also a wrestling fan and friend of WWE chairman Vince McMahon.
-Trump appeared at Wrestle-mania 23 in a match called "The Battle of the Billionaires".
+Trump appeared at Wrestle-mania 23 in a match called "The Battle of the Billionaires."
 He has also made cameo appearances in 12 films and 14 television series.
-As far as his political career is concerned, he was a Democrat from 2001 to 2008.
-However, in 2009 he changed to a Republican.
+As far as his political career is concerned, he was a democrat from 2001 to 2008, however, in 2009 he changed to a republican.
 He did not contest for the 2012 election but said that he would have been the President of America if he had contested.
 He announced his interest in contesting the election on June 16, 2015.
 His priorities were the prevention of illegal immigration, offshoring of American jobs, the U.S. national debt, and Islamic terrorism.
-His slogan was, "Make America Great Again".
+His slogan was, "Make America Great Again."

 The most famous of his promises was to build a great wall on the southern border and have Mexico pay for it.
 However, the cost of constructing such a wall will take about $21.5 billion and Mexico still maintains that it will never pay for it.